bookmark

 What are the 4 main DISC personality types?

 DISC represents four core behavioral tendencies within the widely used DISC model: Dominance, Influence, Steadiness, and Compliance.
 The DISC personality types careers framework, inspired by psychologist William Moulton Marston in 1928, helps individuals understand how their natural behaviors align with specific roles and work environments.
-This assessment identifies patterns in workplace interactions and guides people toward professions that suit their strengths.

 • D – Dominance: This style revolves around authority, action, and determination.
 People high in Dominance are driven by achieving goals and often show confidence, decisiveness, and assertive communication.